kingsotn/spatial-reasoning/README.md

 ```
 The agent will traverse a particular path and you should see the performance stats at the very end, something like this:
 `640 x 480, total time 137.86 s, frame time 137.859 ms (7.3 FPS)`.
 You can find the generated images in the directory `observation`.

+### 4. Find the world coordinate
+Now that we've generated RGB images and depth information, we can find the world coordinate for each pixel.
+There are two approaches we can try

+1. You can convert the RGB and depth image to a RGBD image object in Open3D.
+Then, use Open3D's API to find the world coordinate for each pixel
+2. You can use basic geometry to find the un-projection by using pose and depth information.
+This should be basic geometry in CV and can be done by numpy.